HeptaSean/ABNFEarley/README.md

-# _abnfearley_ – An Earley parser for ABNF grammars in Python
+# ABNFEarley – An Earley parser for ABNF grammars in Python
-_abnfearley_ is a parser for Augmented Backus-Naur Form (ABNF) grammars.
+_ABNFEarley_ is a parser for Augmented Backus-Naur Form (ABNF) grammars.
 It uses an adaption of the techniques given in Jay Earley's 1970 paper “An Efficient Context-Free Parsing Algorithm” [[doi:10.1145/362007.362035]](https://doi.org/10.1145/362007.362035).